amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 </p>

 <p align="center">
 <i>Figure 3.
 Avalanche dynamics on a 50×50 lattice.
-The local toppling rule is unchanged — only the system size grows — yet this alone is enough for much larger cascades to appear.</i>
+The local toppling rule is unchanged, only the system size grows, yet this alone is enough for much larger cascades to appear.</i>
 </p>

 <p align="center">